ChristopherSClosser/mailroom/README.md

 <pre>Welcome to the Mailroom
 You can choose to display a report or to add a new donation and generate a thank-you email.
-Type 'Q' to return to the main menu or exit the program.
+Type 'Q' to return to the main menu or exit the program.</pre>

 <pre>Available options:
                TY: Write Thank You
                RE: Create Report
                 Q: Exit Program
- Choose an option:
+ Choose an option:</pre>

 ### Test Suite
 ---